 First stop was sorting my Mental out, three years later I'm still working on this babe.
 I battle my mind every day, do not look at me and think I must have my shit togther.
 I don't.
 I do however work on myself every day to become the lover I know I can be.

 I've always had a unique (annoying to some) way at looking at things.
 I struggle to take things as fact.
 This goes as far as to who invented shapes?
 Why is a circle a circle?
 Who named it?
 Can I meet them?
-Why not?
-Conforming.
-This word makes a little vomit appear in my mouth.
-It's not like I'm some rebel.
-Far from it, but I do look at situations and think why?
-Or mainly why not?
+I can’t help but look at situations and think why?
+Or my most frequently asked question... why the fuck not?
 Isn't conforming just another word for fear?
-I mean fear and fear of judgment is what holds most of us back?
-Isn't ones life wasted if we are holding back?
-Living for others will ultimately only make others happy but I promise you it will slowly eat away at you to the point you no longer recognise your own reflection.
+Isn’t fear of judgment what holds most of us back?
+Isn't one's life wasted if we are holding back?
+Living for others will ultimately only make others happy, I promise you it will slowly eat away at you to the point you no longer recognise your own reflection.
 I couldn't bring myself to look at mine.
-In my darkest times I couldn't bear to face what I had become.
-What I had lost and all the dreams and hopes I had for my life were taken by years of undiagnosed mental illness.
+In my darkest times I couldn't face what I had become.
+What I had lost, all the dreams I had for my life were taken by years of undiagnosed Mental Illness.

 Now this mindset was shit.
 Blame was my favourite thing to do.
-I haven't done this because of you. if I'd had more help I would have got diagnosed earlier.
-If Becky hadn't of died.
+If I'd had more help, If Becky hadn't of died.
 If James was still here.
 Fuck I don't want to be here.
 I'm trapped.
 My mental health is controlling me.